dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

   image:

 ```
-To deploy CSM Volume Group Snapshotter with the driver, the following changes are required:
+To deploy CSM Volume Group Snapshotter with the driver, these changes are required:
 1. Enable CSM Volume Group Snapshotter by changing the vgsnapshotter.enabled boolean to true.
-2. In the vgsnapshotter.image field, put the location of the image you created following the steps in the build section, or link to one already built (such as the one on DockerHub, `dellemc/csi-volumegroup-snapshotter:v1.2.0`).
+2. In the vgsnapshotter.image field, put the location of the image you created, or link to the one already built (such as the one on DockerHub, `dellemc/csi-volumegroup-snapshotter:v1.2.0`).
 3. Install/upgrade the driver normally.
 You should now have VGS successfully deployed with the driver!